oscarg798/CopeAndroid/Readme.md

 Feel free to create a PR or open an Issue, I write the backend so if you want to improve or implement something that requires backend work, let me know and we can sync.

 The app is uploaded into the play store as Alpha and Internal Sharing release, if you want to be part of let me know.
-Also if you want to get invited to the Firebase project as developer.

 If you contribute I will add you to the license of the project, be sure to include yourself for the new files you create